Silver for Financial Preparedness

 Getting to know your local coin dealer is an excellent plan, especially if you’re looking into silver for preparedness.
 You’ll want to build a relationship with your dealer, so that if the time comes that you need to trade some of your silver coins for currency, you’ll already have an established relationship.

-Another reason to use a local coin shop, is because you can literally buy one coin at a time.
 When you’re first getting started with silver, it can feel a little overwhelming.
 I walked into my local coin shop and asked to buy one Canadian Silver Maple.
 He handed me the maple, and I handed him cash.
 It was that easy.

 I prefer to shop with cash, which is another reason I like to purchase from our local coin shop.